Nilima-git/Virtual_Internship/readme.md

 # **Design Forms using PyQt5 in Python**
- This work was done during the virtual internship in the Months of Sept-Nov 2020 with Electroveda Infotech Pune
+ This work was done during the virtual internship in the Months of Sept-Nov 2020 with Electrofield Infotech Pune

 1.Login